 An impact driver can’t do precise drilling like a small pilot hole in wood – your power drill will do a better job since you don’t need a thumping hammering action when doing easy drilling.
 The thumping actions might bust the hole and pierce it.

-The advantage of a power drill over the impact diver is that power drill has a chuck that consists of claws which can open and close to accept a variety of drill bits for all many drill functions.
-An impact driver can have quick-change sleeve but it can only accept ¼-inch hex shanks.
+The advantage of a power drill over the impact diver is that a power drill has a chuck that consists of claws which can open and close to accept a variety of drill bits for all many drill functions.
+An impact driver can have a quick-change sleeve but it can only accept ¼-inch hex shanks.

 How Precise Is Power Drills Compared With Impact Driver?

-Most power drills have two gears: one which has more torque is slower and is suitable for driving in screws, the other gear has less torque and is faster for precise drilling holes.
+Most power drills have two gears: one which has more torque is slower and is suitable for driving in screws, and the other gear has less torque and is faster for precise drilling holes.
 The impact driver has only one gear and has a bit of precision with use together with its variable speed.

 Should I Use The Power Drill Or The Impact Driver?

 A power drill is great for drilling and an impact driver is great for driving.
 You cannot choose one from another but they actually complement each other.
 What the power drill cannot accomplish, an impact driver can.
-If an impact driver’s lack of precision work, the power drill triumphs.
+If an impact driver lack of precision work, the power drill triumphs.
 Worry not, you don’t have to keep changing your tools in your work for manufacturers nowadays have come up with Power drill and Impact drill Combos, so that you can have the best of both worlds.

 Hammer Drills vs. Impact drills